Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 ```

 ### Package ‘duawranglr’
-This package offers a set of functions to help users create shareable data sets from raw data files that contain protected elements.
-Relying on master crosswalk files that list restricted variables, package functions warn users about possible violations of data usage agreement and prevent writing protected elements.
+Similar to above this package offers a set of functions to help users create shareable data sets from raw data files with protected elements.
+Relying on a master crosswalk files that lists variables to be restricted, package functions (e.g. deid_dua) warn users about possible violations of data usage agreement and prevent writing protected elements.

 ```{r, echo = FALSE}
 ## deidentify data